Proper Form Yields Perfect Pecs

 The flat bench press is the one chest exercise everyone knows about, primarily because it works so well.
 It is used to build mass.

-The fly is probably the best chest isolation exercise you can do, if done properly.
+The fly is probably the best chest isolation exercise you can do if done correctly.
 It's also one you can do on a flat bench, incline bench or even sitting fully upright on a machine.
-The fly is an effective way to specifically target chest muscles without stressing other body parts, just be sure to use lighter weights.
+The fly is an effective way to specifically target chest muscles without stressing other body parts; just be sure to use lighter weights.